Nonfiction Books » Music & Drama » Film, Cinema & TV

 Who’s making film noir now?
 And is it another word for thriller?

 No. It’s most often the innocent man led astray.
 The theme was done as recently as Body Heat, and many times since then.
 The great modern film noir is Polanski’s Chinatown.
 People went in their droves to see this wide-screen colour film, which, nevertheless, is a film noir transformed, with its sun-baked Las Vegas landscapes.
 And, of course, The Dark Knight and Batman Begins both have that look.
 Gotham City is basically a film noir landscape.
-So Rough Guide takes in films like this in a way that the other books don’t.
+The Rough Guide takes in films like this in a way that the other books don’t.
 The others mostly concentrate on the 1940s.

 Next on the list is Crime Movies by Carlos Clarens.